DrDonk/OC4VM/readme.md

 ### 3.1 Download Release

 * Download a binary release from https://github.com/DrDonk/oc4vm/releases
-* Optionally check the sha512 checksum matches that are published with the release
+* Optionally check the sha512 checksum matches with the one published with the release
 * Unzip the archive to extract the files
 * Navigate to the folder with the extracted files